Last Updated on September 12, 2022

 Wondering what on earth a family command center even is?
 Well y'all, it’s a simple, streamlined spot where you can stash everything your family needs when they're heading out the door.
 Here’s the deal, a family command center doesn’t need to be crazy huge or some big eyesore in your entryway.
 There are tons and tons of gorgeous, organized command center ideas that incorporate the best calendar ideas, wall organization ideas and more.

 If you’re ready to get a handle on paperwork, clutter and general “junk” that walks its way onto your kitchen counters, clutters up your office and takes over the coffee table, a family command center is a must-tackle DIY project.
 You can create a command center that works in any space, looks great and coordinates with the rest of your style.
 Ready to get started?

 Family Command Center Organization

 Do you find yourself drowning in perpetual piles of mail, bills and school paperwork?
-It’s easy to do–it just seems like there is SO MUCH of it that comes into the house every day.
+It’s easy to do–it just seems like there is SO MUCH paper that comes into the house every day.
 Whether your kids are preschoolers, elementary-aged or have hit the big time in the upper grades, chances are your home feels like a paperwork disaster zone.

 That’s why setting up a functional command center for your home is so important when it comes to keeping your family organized.
 Trust me, we implemented one several years ago, and while it definitely needs some tweaking and updating, our wall organization system has saved our sanity.